stiff/hifsm/README.md

 * to_state.after_enter
 * event.after

-If `before...` callback returns Hifsm.cancel then no further processing is done
+If `before...` callback returns `false` then no further processing is done

 On `act!` just calls action block if it was given.